• About

 Alumni

-Alumni MITdesignX teams include participants from the Architecture and Planning departments, the Center for Real Estate, the program for Arts, Technology and Culture (ACT), and the Media Lab in addition to many participants from across MIT including computer science, engineering, management, biology, and the humanities.
+MITdesignX alumni teams include participants from all departments, labs and centers in SA+P and from across MIT including computer science, engineering, management, biology, and the humanities.

 Application

-Applications for the 2023 cohort open on October 1.
-A selection committee will review all applications and advance up to 20 finalists for presentations and interviews before a final panel.
+Applications for the 2025 cohort opened on October 1.
+A selection committee will review all applications, and advance up to 20 finalists for interviews and presentations.
 Guidance is available for all teams during the application period.
-Applications are due November 1.
+Applications were due November 1.

 Accelerator Studio

-The program begins with an all day Bootcamp during the MIT IAP period.
+The program begins with a bootcamp class during IAP.
 The bootcamp program requires full team participation for the full two week session.
-The Accelerator Studio begins during the MIT Spring semester.
-The 16 week accelerator studio will follow the MITdesignX academic framework outlined in the about section.
+A 16-week accelerator course will follow the MITdesignX academic framework outlined in the about section.

 Pitch-Out

-Applications for the 2023 cohort open on October 1, 2022.
-A selection committee will review all applications and advance up to 20 finalists for presentations and interviews before a final panel in December.
-The MITdesignX Venture Accelerator starts with a Bootcamp in January during the MIT IAP period, followed by an accelerator class in the Spring semester.
-After the final pitch night in May, teams continue to work on the development and scaling of their ventures and have access to workspace, mentors and staff until the end of the year.
-All participants must attend IAP and Spring courses.
+After the Nov.
+1 deadline, a selection committee will review all applications and advance up to 20 finalists for an interview stage, and to give a pitch presentation before a final panel and audience of peers on December 6.
+The MITdesignX venture accelerator starts with a bootcamp in January during the MIT IAP period, followed by an accelerator class in the Spring semester.
+After a final pitch-out and demo event in May, teams continue to work on the development and scaling of their ventures and have access to workspace and mentors until the end of the year.
+Please note: all participants must attend IAP and Spring courses.

-MITdesignX was created in SA+P to accelerate ventures in design, cities and the human environment, and provide a dedicated entrepreneurial program primarily for members of the SA+P community.
-As such, preference will be given to teams with at least one SA+P founding member.
-However, we can accept teams from across MIT as long as the focus of the venture is in the realm specified above.
+MITdesignX was originally created in SA+P to accelerate ventures in design, cities and the human environment, and provide a dedicated entrepreneurial program primarily for members of the SA+P community.
+However, we accept teams from across MIT as long as the focus of the venture is in the realm specified above.

 Yes, but you cannot attend a workshop based program at the same time as our bootcamp or Spring class (such as the I-Lab at Harvard).
 Programs like Sandbox, 100K, or Creative Arts can we joined concurrent to designX.